Where We Left Off

 Don't Forget the Natural World

-And choose books about nature and the organisms that we should all be concerned about.
-In addition to including nature stories that include fantastic, magical creatures for the imagination, include nature stories about real events.
+We love animal books and seasons books in childhood!
+Choose books about nature and the organisms that we should all be concerned about in addition to farm animals and adorable autumn squirrels and fall foliage.
+As well as including nature stories that include fantastic, magical creatures for the imagination, include nature stories about real events.
 Counting Birds is one such event that grew from one person's perseverance.
-Honeybee teaches us the importance of bees to our own survival and Migration introduces a diversity of migrating animals across the planet and what happens when their path is blocked by humans and not blocked by humans, giving hope that these beautiful creatures can survive with help.
+Honeybee teaches us the importance of bees to our own survival and Migration introduces a diversity of migrating animals across the planet and what happens when their path is blocked by humans and not blocked by humans.
 These books not only encourage empathy, but also show human-nature connections, science-in-action, diversity of life, expanded world view, and cause and effect.
-They also have beautiful artwork and age-appropriate everday language.
+They also have beautiful artwork and age-appropriate everyday language.

 Counting Birds: The Idea That Helped Saved Our Feathered Friends, written by Heidi Stemple and illustrated by Clover Robin, Seagrass Press, 2018, ages 3-7 years

 Honeybee, written by Candace Fleming and illustrated by Eric Rothman, Neal Porter Books, 2020, ages 5-10 years